Julius4120/Julius4120.github.io/README.md

   -  Clean & Modern UI

 - **[Flask Authentication practice](https://basit-test-page2.onrender.com/login)** - A functional web application demonstrating a complete user authentication system built with Flask.
 The project implements protected routes, user session management, and login redirects, serving as a practical example of core web security concepts.
-The core functionality is gating access to a downloadable resource (a fun PDF guide on Python) behind a login wall, forcing unauthorized users through the authentication workflow.
+The core functionality is gating access to a downloadable resource (a fun PDF cheat_sheet on Python) behind a login wall, forcing unauthorized users through the authentication workflow.

   Key Features Demonstrated:
   - User Registration & Login: Secure account creation and authentication.